Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Text Channel

-    description: The channel where the messages should be deleted.
+    description: The channel where the messages should be deleted

 **duration\***

     type: Number

-    description: The time until the messages are deleted (in minutes).
+    description: The time until the messages are deleted (in minutes)

 **bots**

     type: Boolean

-    description: Whether to delete bot messages or not.
+    description: Whether to delete bot messages or not

     default: True